Quinoa And Tempeh With Tomato Sauce (Vegan Meal Prep)

 - 2 cloves garlic, minced

-- 3 medium carrots, peeled into thin strips (simply continue peeling the carrot once you have removed the outer edge)
+- 3 medium carrots, peeled into ribbons (simply continue peeling the carrot once you have removed the outer edge)

 - 1 tbsp garlic powder